Harald-U/kubernetes-handson/index.md

 $ minikube start --cpus 2 --memory 4096 --driver docker
 ```

 This starts a very small Minikube instance with 2 CPUs and a mere 4 GB of RAM.
-On Linux and MacOS, Docker is the recommended driver.
+On Linux and MacOS, Docker is the recommended driver for Minikube.

 ## Labs